ansys/scade-pyalmgw/doc/source/usage/schema.rst

         ]
     }

-In the SCADE Test meta-model, there is only one association to access both sub-folders and records of a folder or a procedure.
+In the SCADE Test meta-model, there is only one association to access both sub-folders and records of a folder or procedure.
 In this example, the association ``"testElement"`` is traversed twice and filtered:
 The first iteration retrieves only the folders while the second one retrieves the records.